Dungeons & Dragons controversies: Orcs

-However, the notion of orcs as a racist trope is controversial.
-The Germanic studies scholar Sandra Ballif Straubhaar argues against the "recurring accusations" of racism in Tolkien's Middle-earth, stating that "a polycultured, polylingual world is absolutely central" to the Middle-earth setting of Lord of the Rings, and that readers and filmgoers will easily see that.
+The notion of orcs as a racist trope is controversial.
+The Germanic studies scholar Sandra Ballif Straubhaar argues against the "recurring accusations" of racism in Tolkien's Middle-earth, writing, "a polycultured, polylingual world is absolutely central" to the Middle-earth setting of Lord of the Rings, and that readers and filmgoers will easily see that.
 Ferguson's 2022 study reported that "only 10.2% found a depiction of orc monsters as inherently evil to be offensive".
+Holmes highlighted that "34% of respondents" in Ferguson's study "found the same depiction as 'racist'" and posited that Ferguson potentially demonstrated that "while audiences may accept that on its face a depiction of a race as inherently evil may be racist, they may not find it 'offensively' racist in the larger context of its purpose" where monsters "serve as a foil for the heroism of the protagonists".